 Chickens are creatures of habit, and very easily stressed if their routine changes.
 They're also easily stressed by things like:

-If you notice changes in your flock's behaviour - panting, spreading their wings, cowering, not eating or drinking, poor egg production, lethargy, for example - it's time to bring out the electrolytes.
+If you notice changes in your flock's behaviour – panting, spreading their wings, cowering, not eating or drinking, poor egg production, or lethargy, for example – it's time to bring out the electrolytes.

 (Links in the next sections are "affiliate links", which means that if you click and buy something, I earn a small commission at no extra cost to you).